Spring Garden Revival

 Contact Hanover’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Hanover.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Organic packaging, such as biodegradable paper, should be placed in yard waste collection (April–November).
-For finished compost, Hanover’s bulk delivery and seasonal distribution programs provide compost with a typical N-P-K of 1-1-1 to 2-2-2, ideal for improving acidic soil structure.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the department below.
-Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.
-Hanover Department of Public Works
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Hanover’s finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In the event of a fertilizer spill, immediately contain using absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products in dry, locked, original containers with labels.

 40 Pond Street, Hanover, MA 02339